georeri/after-dark-cabaret/content/posts/Auditions.md

 There will be no call-back auditions.

-## CONSENT FORM - REQUIRED FOR ALL
+## CONSENT FORM - REQUIRED FOR THOSE UNDER 18, RECOMMENDED FOR ALL

-All auditioners are required to fill out and submit a consent form.
-Auditioners under 18 require parent/guardian signature on that form.
+Auditioners under 18 require parent/guardian signature on this form.
+All performers are welcome to fill out the form, if you'd like to avoid performing in any of the content types listed.

 [Consent Form can be downloaded here.](../doc/After-Dark-Cabaret-Consent-Form.pdf)